nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

     Interaction/operator: example-data

+    Usage:

-    Usage: qsubm --here --pool=ALL transitions00
+        qsubm --here --pool=ALL transitions00

+    or, for a quick test with just Nmax=2 runs

+        qsubm --here --pool=Nmax02 transitions00

-    Uses operator TBMEs from example-data.
-Make sure to set NCCI_DATA_DIR_H2 to include `mcscript-ncci/docs/examples`.
+    Uses operator TBMEs from `example-data`.
+Make sure to set NCCI_DATA_DIR_H2 to include `mcscript-ncci/docs/examples` (see `mcscript-ncci/INSTALL.md`).

     Uses wave functions created by runmfdn13.
-Make sure to set NCCI_LIBRARY_PATH to include `mcscript-ncci/docs/examples`.
+Make sure to set NCCI_LIBRARY_PATH to include `mcscript-ncci/docs/examples` (see `mcscript-ncci/INSTALL.md`).

-    Make sure to set the task dictionary parameter "mfdn-transitions_executable" to point to the mfdn-transitions executable file.
+    Check that the task dictionary parameter `"mfdn-transitions_executable"` gives the correct location for your mfdn-transitions executable file within your mfdn installation directory.

+    See `mcscript-ncci/docs/examples/example-results` for example results output.